thomastay/personal-blog/content/How i built a telegram summarization bot/index.md

 ---
 title: How I Built a Telegram Summarization Bot
-date: 2024-02-29T11:31:00+08:00
+date: 2024-04-11T00:31:00-07:00
 draft: false
 ---
-I'm excited to share a side project I've been working on - a Telegram bot that summarizes articles in 5 bullet points.
+I've been working on a Telegram bot that summarizes articles in 5 bullet points.

 Why?
 - Ideal for breaking news, saving time compared to reading the entire article